[Guide] Nature and Hot Pools in Iceland

 Location: Nauthólsvegi, 101 Reykjavík – N 64°07’17 W -21°55’41

 Next up I would like to share with you the most famous natural bath in Iceland the Blue Lagoon!
 The unique and popular Blue Lagoon is one of the 25 wonders of the world according to National Geographic.
 Guests enjoy bathing and relaxing in Blue Lagoon‘s geothermal seawater, known for its positive effects on the skin.
 The Blue Lagoon is one of Iceland’s most visited sites with more than 400.000 visitors annually.
 The bathing lagoon is 5000 m2.
 At each time the lagoon holds six million liters of geothermal seawater all of which is renewed every 40 hours.
 Blue Lagoon’s guests actually bathe between two continents as the Euro-Asian and the North American tectonic plates meet at the Blue Lagoon.

 The Blue Lagoon is not far from Keflavik Airport and about 45min driving from Reykjavik.
 The blue lagoon offer several packages, all the way from basic tickets to more luxurios ones whom include spa and massages.
 The Blue Lagoon is a must visit while in Iceland.
-For more information we recommend bluelagoon.com (ATTENTION, as of 2015 the Blue Lagoon requires guest to pre-book before their arrival since the lagoon gets more busy everyday they need to make sure to be able to accommodate everyone)
+ATTENTION, the Blue Lagoon requires guest to pre-book before their arrival since the lagoon gets more busy everyday they need to make sure to be able to accommodate everyone.

 Location: Svartsengi, 240 Grindavík, N 63°52’52 W -22°27’11.214